 Most homeowners don’t use their ventilation units because they are too loud.
 When considering ventilation options, look for the sone value.
 A sone is a measurement of sound in terms of comfortable hearing level for an average listener.
 Sones are not decibels or volume; they reflect how sound is sensed.
 One sone is half as loud as two sones and is equivalent to a quiet refrigerator.
 The lower the sone value, the more comfortable the environment.
 In some situations, you may consider a unit with a higher sone value to drown out noise, especially when a bathroom is located in close proximity to the entertaining areas in the home.

-Once you determine what the bathroom needs for proper ventilation, you can decide which system is the best option.
+Once you determine what a bathroom needs for proper ventilation, you can decide which system is the best option.
 There are a number of ventilation options to consider, including the following:

 - Vent-only unit